Becca8463/Project_3/README.md

 -LFS</br></br>

 ### Data Sources</br></br>
+The resources decided on for this project all orginate from the US government.
+These institutions are interested in collecting facts and data as it serves the US population.
+As such, it is the belief of these group members that the data collected is as subjective as possible.
+In addition, these government agencies release their information to the public for stastical analysis.
+An important consideration for the FBI data is that no singular data source can ever be considered an exhaustive source of all crime.
+The FBI is limited in what local agencies submit to them, and local agencies are limited in what gets reported to them.
 1.Crime data</br>
 Clarke, Philippa, Melendez, Robert, and Chenoweth, Megan.
 National Neighborhood Data Archive (NaNDA): Crimes by County, United States, 2002-2014.
-Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2019-12-02. https://doi.org/10.3886/E115006V1 </br></br>
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2019-12-02. https://doi.org/10.3886/E115006V1 </br>
 This is the source for the already cleaned FBI file with the FIPS code added.
 The FBI website has data download, however this one was already transformed into a CSV file for us to use more conveniently.</br></br>
 2. School data</br>
 https://nces.ed.gov/ccd/elsi/tableGenerator.aspx</br>